 Type of VerdictsIn the end of the text we summarize the main outcomes of our research and state one of four verdicts in our rating system: true, false, misleading, and unsubstantiated.
 True means that the facts behind the claim are accurate and the claim is substantiated by evidence.
 False means that the facts behind the claim are not accurate and the claim is not backed up by evidence.
 Misleading means that the claim contains both accurate and inaccurate information, or information twisted or taken out of context in order to reach the conclusion desired by the source.
 Unsubstantiated means that there’s not enough evidence to conclude whether a claim is true or false.

 Communication with ReadersFactcheck.bg welcomes engagement with readers and all efforts to improve the scope, quality and accuracy of our work.
 We greatly value general comments about our work: anything you think we are doing right or anything which you think we could do better.
 Praise, criticism or suggestions for improvement are all appreciated by our staff and seriously considered as we make efforts to improve our operations.
-To share general comments get in touch with us here: [email protected].
+If you believe that Factcheck.bg has violated the International Fact-Checking Network's Code of Principles, you can report that at the page below: https://ifcncodeofprinciples.poynter.org/complaints-policy To share general comments get in touch with us here: email@example.com.
 Please read here about our CORRECTION POLICY.